tim-kornish-cloud/Data-Engineering-Practice/README.md

   - Also contains an additional class with useful functions for adding data and outputting to different formats.

 ## Terraform
-- AWS Resources mainly EC2, S3, and lambda are all created and destroyed through terraform files in the terraform folder.
+- AWS Resources mainly EC2, S3, and Lambda are all created and destroyed through terraform files in the terraform folder.

 ## Mock Data sets using Mockaroo.com